home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 The 2020 CBC-style survey suggests about 3 territories on the plot.

 In winter earthworms collected from grassy areas are a major food source.
 Blackbird numbers are bolstered by the arrival of continental migrants.
-11 individuals were counted in the garden close to H.H. on one day in 2014.
+11 individuals were counted in the garden close to Hillside House on one day in 2014.
+Once predated by buzzard in winter by the house.

 song thrush

-Nests in and near H.H. garden, successfully rearing young.
+Nests in and near Hillside House garden, successfully rearing young.
 Essentially absent from end July to September.

 mistle thrushEncounter rates for mistle thrush